siddhesh2263/k3-cluster-setup/readme.md

 ### Overview:

-We start with a single master node using SQLite as the default datastore in K3s.
+We started with a single master node using SQLite as the default datastore in K3s.
 This approach is ideal for development and testing because SQLite requires minimal configuration and resources - it's embedded direclty into the K3s binary, so there's no need to set up an external database.
 This lightweight setup allows us to bring up a functional Kubernetes environment quickly and understand how K3s organizes resources and manages workloads.

 ![alt text](https://github.com/siddhesh2263/k3-cluster-setup/blob/main/assets/sqlite-k3.png?raw=true)